-Regulr gives e-commerce’s unfair advantage of customer recognition to brick & mortar businesses.
+Regulr gives e-commerce’s unfair advantage of customer recognition to brick-and-mortar businesses.

 What does a typical day look like for you?

 I promote and carry out the daily operations of Regulr.
-I have both a local & remote team of 6 who have helped build & guide Regulr to where it is today.
-Given Regulr is very young and currently focused on proving out our technology & core service; I spend most of my mornings & early afternoons reaching out and meeting with business owners in the area who might be interested in piloting our service.
+I have both a local and remote team of 6 who have helped build and guide Regulr to where it is today.
+Given Regulr is very young and currently focused on proving out our technology and core service, I spend most of my mornings and early afternoons reaching out and meeting with business owners in the area who might be interested in piloting our service.
 If I am not doing that I am either engaged in something related to Regulr or building on my knowledge of technology and customer service.

 What inspired you to start your company?

-I worked at Nordstrom for 5 years to help pay for college; and it was easily one of the most valuable experiences I had in my life.
-You don’t understand real customer service or the level to which a customer’s experience can be detailed & taken to until you work solely on commission & embrace the Nordstrom way.
+I worked at Nordstrom for 5 years to help pay for college, and it was easily one of the most valuable experiences I had in my life.
+You don’t understand real customer service or the level of detail to which a customer’s experience can be taken to until you work solely on commission and embrace the Nordstrom way.
 That sales experience that was a daily challenge is what inspired me to start Regulr.
 I love the pursuit of a sale, exchanging value, and creating true win-win relationships with others.

 At Nordstrom, we had a software program called “Personal Book” which employees (if they chose to) used to maintain their personal customer list.
-We took notes, captured purchase & product details, tracked nordstrom rewards, available payment methods, and anything else that would help future interactions with the customer.
-I learned quickly that the best sales people utilized Personal Book as the tool was incredibly powerful so long as the customer data was accurate and we had the time to look at it early in the sales interaction.
+We took notes, captured purchase and product details, tracked Nordstrom rewards, available payment methods, and anything else that would help future interactions with the customer.
+I learned quickly that the best salespeople utilized Personal Book as the tool was incredibly powerful so long as the customer data was accurate and we had the time to look at it early in the sales interaction.

-I thought the concept or a service similar to Personal Book; “overlaying” a community of retailers/businesses would greatly benefit local and mid-size retailers since we constantly hear about the decline of brick & mortar.
-I thought if they could ban together to combat online retailers and their troves of data and automation, then the brick & mortar could bridge that gap between the online and offline shopping experience to create new and differentiated experiences that online can’t.
+I thought the concept or a service similar to Personal Book which “overlayed” a community of retailers/businesses would greatly benefit local and mid-size retailers since we constantly hear about the decline of brick-and-mortar.
+I thought if they could band together to combat online retailers and their troves of data and automation, then the brick-and-mortars could bridge that gap between the online and offline shopping experience to create new and differentiated experiences that online can’t.

-Giving brick & mortar retailers simple but effective technology that enhances the customer experience is the only way brick & mortar will keep pace with online retail.
-A real-time accurate view of customer’s & their data when they visit stores or are within a community can level the playing field.
+Giving brick-and-mortar retailers simple but effective technology that enhances the customer experience is the only way they will keep pace with online retail.
+A real-time accurate view of customers and their data when they visit stores or are within a community can level the playing field.
 Simple automation of processes or tasks can enable employees to focus and engage more with customers.
-Instead of all these individual silo’s of data and limited interactions customers experience presently in store; you can have a seamless experience in any store just as you do online when browsing from site to site.
+Instead of all these individual silos of data and limited interactions that customers experience presently in stores; you can have a seamless experience in any store just as you do online when browsing from site to site.

-The first step my team and I found we needed to solve for was to simplify & automate the customer identification process to where it is as seamless as an online shopping experience.
-We needed to create the experience which makes customers feel like a regular when visiting brick & mortar stores just as they experience when visiting any website or app from any of their devices.
+The first step my team and I found we needed to solve for was to simplify and automate the customer identification process to where it is as seamless as an online shopping experience.
+We needed to create the experience which makes customers feel like a regular when visiting brick-and-mortar stores just as they experience when visiting any website or app from any of their devices.
 I want to blend that Nordstrom customer experience with simple and impactful technology to create and build authentic relationships between businesses and customers within a community.

 What’s your favorite thing about Virginia?

-I am from VA and have always enjoyed travelling and experiencing what Virginia has to offer.
-We are truly a unique and diverse state that is literally where the the United States and self made capitalism began.
+I am from Virginia and have always enjoyed traveling and experiencing what Virginia has to offer.
+We are truly a unique and diverse state that is literally where the United States and self-made capitalism began.
 If I can provide value to my community here in Virginia via Regulr; I can only hope it will help grow and untap the vast potential we still have to look forward to here in my home state.
 That is what I look forward to most for Virginia.